BEROCHLU/sakata/README.md

 # Note

-By replacing the mathjs 'dot' function with the standard 'reduce' function, I achieved faster dot product calculations.
-Consequently, the learning speed is now faster than with brain.js.
-Despite its vulnerabilities, Node.js 16 is used because of its high speed.
+Despite its vulnerabilities, Node.js 16 is used for its high speed.
+In Node.js, I achieved faster dot product calculations by replacing the mathjs 'dot' function with the standard 'reduce' function.
+As a result, the learning speed is now faster compared to brain.js.